 Isla & Co Pty Ltd will keep all policies current and relevant.
-It will be necessary to modify and amend some sections of the policies and procedures or add new procedures from time to time.
+It will be necessary to modify and amend some sections of the policies and procedures or add new procedures occasionally.

 Any suggestions, recommendations or feedback on the policies and procedures in this manual are welcome.